A Level - Biology

 Grade 5 in GCSE English Language

-Grade 6 in GCSE Mathematics is preferred due to the high mathematical content of the subject.
-Grade 5 in Mathematics will be considered based on UMS points achieved in GCSE Mathematics and grade profile across other relevant GCSE subjects.
-Average GCSE point score 5.5
+Grade 6 in GCSE Mathematics is preferred due to the high mathematical content of the subject, Grade 5 will be considered based grade profile across relevant subjects (Biology, Chemistry, Physics, English Language).

 Please note students wishing to take Biology shouldn't take this with Applied Science Extended Certificate or Applied Human Biology Extended Certificate as there is too much course content overlap between these qualifications.